Colombia–United States relations: Interpretations of US role

-According to author Robin Kirk, most Americans remain naïve about the role of the United States in Colombia's historical development and the nation's continuing violence.
+According to author Robin Kirk, most Americans in 2003 remained naïve about the role of the United States in Colombia's historical development and the nation's continuing violence.

 Colombia's own history has been studied from the perspective of the so-called "violentologist", a new type of social scientist created in order to analyze the nature and development of the country's violence.
-Camilo A. Azcarate has attributed the violence to three main causes:
+In 1999, Camilo Azcarate has attributed the violence to three main causes: